Hagfish

 *

 One reason I love my husband is that when he’s an asshole, he’s an honest asshole.
-He ate the last cookie a dozen more times before the issue surfaced in couple’s counseling, his behavior admitted to without shame.
+He ate the last cookie a dozen more times before the issue surfaced in couple’s counseling.
+He admitted to this pattern without shame.

 My love language is you not eating the last of the fucking cookies I bake, I said, kicking my commitment to nonviolent communication to the curb.